-Citizens were encouraged to participate in 4 community meetings as well as 2 Public Hearings.
-The community meetings were held on held December 9 and 10, 2019, at the Merced Civic Center/City Hall, 678 W. 18th Street, Merced, and included one meeting held during evening hours.

-A public hearing was held in the evening on July 6, 2020, to introduce the ConPlan and First-Year Action Plan.
+- Community Meetings: The community meetings were held on held December 9 and 10, 2019, at the Merced Civic Center/City Hall, 678 W. 18th Street, Merced, and included one meeting held during evening hours. - Public Hearings: A public hearing was held in the evening on July 6, 2020, to introduce the ConPlan and First-Year Action Plan.
 At this meeting, members of the public as well as City Council were asked to identify community needs and priorities before the final drafting of the ConPlan.
 A second public meeting was held the evening of August 3, 2020.
-At this hearing, members of the public were asked to provide comments on the draft ConPlan, and the City Council was asked to approve the required Entitlement Community documents before submission to HUD.
-At both public hearings, Spanish and Hmong interpretation services and listening devices were provided and available for use by members of the public, including interpretation services for those wishing to provide oral comments at the live meetings.
+At this hearing, members of the public were asked to provide any additional comments on the draft ConPlan.
+At this hearing, community members requested additional time to comment on and review the plan.
+City Council granted the request and additional meetings were scheduled as noted below.
+At both public hearings, Spanish and Hmong interpretation services and listening devices were provided and available for use by members of the public, including interpretation services for those wishing to provide oral comments at the live meetings. - Public Comment Period: The public comment period was held from June 10 through July 10, 2020 and provided the public with an opportunity to review the draft plan.
+Due to COVID-19, the plan was available on the City website.